DePINNetwork/depin-sdk/test/e2e-go/cli/goal/expect/README.md

 Expect is a framework for testing command line interfaces (CLI).
 It is a extension to the TCL shell designed to automate invoking, interacting with, and validating results of CLIs.

-We use expect to test the Algorand Goal CLI.
+We use expect to test the DePIN Network Goal CLI.

 ## Setup